juliajoo/docs/tutorials/tutorial2.md

 ## 1 Orientation Sensors

-To get started with this second workshop, we propose to experience the principles and the capabilities of an orientation sensors.
+To get started with this second tutorial, we propose to experience the principles and the capabilities of an orientation sensors.
 Go through the explanation and the examples we compiled for the BNO055: [Orientation Sensor](../resources/sensors/orientation.md)